ly9802/Steven/README.md

 # Steven
 ### This is my personal work
-### recommend to read the code named "changemoney"
+### First of all, recommend to read the code named "changemoney". the problem is very interesting.